 Another motivating factor for banks' holding of sovereign paper is compliance with capital adequacy requirements.
 The Basle Accord requires banks to hold capital proportionate to their perceived credit risks.
 All assets and off-balance-sheet items are assigned risk weights ranging from 0 to 100 percent based on their perceived credit risk, and banks are required to hold certain percentages of capital against total risk-weighted assets and off-balance-sheet items (Bonner, 2016).
-However, when determining the riskweighted assets required to calculate the capital adequacy ratio, sovereign debt securities are assigned a risk-weight of zero.
+However, when determining the risk-weighted assets required to calculate the capital adequacy ratio, sovereign debt securities are assigned a risk-weight of zero.
 This mechanism incentivises banks, particularly undercapitalised banks, to purchase sovereign debt securities to comply with prudential regulation.
-Thus, risk-based capital requirements encourage the substitution of low-risk weighted assets such as government securities for high-risk weighted assets such as loans.
-Bonner (2016) and Buch et al. (2016) showed that both well capitalised banks and adequately capitalised banks had lower investments in Government securities compared to undercapitalised banks.
+Thus, risk-based capital requirements encourage the substitution of low-risk weighted assets such as government securities for high-risk weighted assets such as a government securities for high-risk weighted banks and adequately capitalised banks had lower investments in Government securities compared to undercapitalised banks.
 Rodrigues and Keeton (1993) identified risk-based capital standards as one of the long-term factors explaining the increase in banks' sovereign debt holdings.